box/box-python-sdk-gen/docs/search.md

 - content_types `Optional[List[SearchForContentContentTypes]]`
   - Limits the search results to any items that match the search query for a specific part of the file, for example the file description.
 Content types are defined as a comma separated lists of Box recognized content types.
 The allowed content types are as follows. _ `name` - The name of the item, as defined by its `name` field. _ `description` - The description of the item, as defined by its `description` field. _ `file_content` - The actual content of the file. _ `comments` - The content of any of the comments on a file or folder. \* `tags` - Any tags that are applied to an item, as defined by its `tags` field.
 - type `Optional[SearchForContentType]`
   - Limits the search results to any items of this type.
 This parameter only takes one value.
-By default the API returns items that match any of these types. _ `file` - Limits the search results to files _ `folder` - Limits the search results to folders \* `web_link` - Limits the search results to web links, also known as bookmarks
+By default the API returns items that match any of these types. _ `file` - Limits the search results to files, _ `folder` - Limits the search results to folders, \* `web_link` - Limits the search results to web links, also known as bookmarks.
 - trash_content `Optional[SearchForContentTrashContent]`
   - Determines if the search should look in the trash for items.
 By default, this API only returns search results for items not currently in the trash (`non_trashed_only`). _ `trashed_only` - Only searches for items currently in the trash _ `non_trashed_only` - Only searches for items currently not in the trash \* `all_items` - Searches for both trashed and non-trashed items.
 - mdfilters `Optional[List[MetadataFilter]]`